 We have been working closely with the OpenStreetMap community in order to find the best way to leverage all the fantastic coverage that is starting to emerge on Mapillary to improve OpenStreetMap data.

 Do you find yourself sometimes writing small scripts just to introspect some JSON?
 Say we want to get some image from the Mapillary API, the URL for getting GeoJSON from an image search is http://api.mapillary.com/v1/im/search?min-lat=55.611&max-lat=55.613&min-lon=12.994&max-lon=12.995&max-results=3&geojson=true:

 We are continuing our work on showing all the great data that we have.
 Recently we added connections and notifications to connect mappers.

 At Mapillary, our main task is connecting the many photos uploaded to the service.
 We do this all the time, in the background, using computer vision and reasoners.

 Privacy Blurring - Now in the Editor

 At Mapillary we do a lot of things with the photos you upload.
 One thing we do is to automatically blur license plates and peoples faces for privacy purposes.
 No license plate detector or face detector is perfect and sometimes we will incorrectly blur areas, sometimes we will miss important areas that needed blurring.

-A few days ago, we tested what it would take to capture tracks using professional equipment like the awesome drones by Intuitive Aerial in Linköping, Sweden.
+The task A few days ago, we tested what it would take to capture tracks using professional equipment like the awesome drones by Intuitive Aerial in Linköping, Sweden.